 - The implementation, joint testing and deployment schedule will be reassessed later in autumn 2021.

 New service requests in the Patient Data Repository

 New service requests are the recommended way for patient data systems to retrieve and archive data in the Patient Data Repository.

 The simpler method of retrieval supports retrievals from the organisation’s own register and those made in a purchased service situation.
 A significant number of old service requests are replaced this way.

+In the archiving stage, the data is inspected to a higher degree, which ensures a higher quality of archived data.
 When the volume of archived material increases, the service requests in retrieval make it easier to retrieve data.
 The pagination of search results enables data retrieval in smaller sections.

 Schedule for new service requests

 - New service requests are available to the patient data systems in the client test environment for independent testing.

 - Clients’ deployments can start after joint testing has been completed.

 Assessment of treatment need